0xtechevo/0xtechevo.github.io/_posts/2024-09-24-warmcookie-incident-walkthrough.md

 ## Conclusion

-In this post we walked through how to triage and pivot on the infection chain for WARMCOOKIE, working backwards to the initial acess all the way through to identifying the final command and control channel and profiling the attackers infrastructure.
+In this post we walked through how to triage and pivot on the infection chain for WARMCOOKIE, working backwards to the initial access all the way through to identifying the final command and control channel and profiling the attackers infrastructure.

 If you enjoyed this post, pleas feel free to let me know either on [twitter](https://x.com/techevo_) or various Discord servers.